-5 Julius Wellhausen, Das Evangelium Marci, 2d ed.
-(Berlin: Georg Reimer, 1909), 137; Robert Henry Lightfoot, The Gospel Message of St. Mark (Oxford: Oxford University Press, 1950), 106-16; Ernst Lohmeyer, Das Evangelium des Markus, 11th ed.
-(KEK Göttingen: Vandenhoeck & Ruprecht, 1951), 356-60; Raymond Brown, The Virginal Conception and Bodily Resurrection of Jesus (New York: Paulist, 1973), 123; William L. Lane, The Gospel According to Mark (Grand Rapids: Eerdmans, 1974), 591-92; Paul J. Achtemeier, Mark (Proclamation Commentaries; Philadelphia: Fortress, 1975), 91; James Dunn, of the 20^{th} century had come to focus on literary and theological arguments about whether or not a sentence, let alone a whole book, could end with the postpositive particle $\gamma \dot{\alpha} \rho$ and whether or not Mark's Gospel could end on a note of fear rather than a note of triumph by omitting an appearance of the risen Christ.
-In the early to mid- 20^{th} century, R. H. Lightfoot made a case that 16:8 is the ending original to the Gospel by urging interpreters to read Mark in light of its own literary and theological aims instead of reading it through the lenses of Matthew and Luke, and by demonstrating examples of sentences that end in $\gamma \dot{\alpha} \rho$ in other ancient literature.
-Some scholars continued to hold that the true ending was lost, maintaining that it would be rare for a book to end with $\gamma \dot{\alpha} \rho$ or with a note of
+5 Julius Wellhausen, Das Evangelium Marci (2nd ed.; Berlin: Georg Reimer, 1909) 137; Robert Henry Lightfoot, The Gospel Message of St. Mark (Oxford: Oxford University Press, 1950) 106-16; Ernst Lohmeyer, Das Evangelium des Markus (11th ed.; KEK; Göttingen: Vandenhoeck & Ruprecht, 1951) 356-60; Raymond E. Brown, The Virginal Conception and Bodily Resurrection of Jesus (New York: Paulist, 1973) 123; William L. Lane, The Gospel according to Mark: The English half of the twentieth century had come to focus on literary and theological arguments about whether a sentence, let alone a whole book, could end with the post-positive particle $\gamma\acute{\alpha}\rho$ and whether Mark's Gospel could end on a note of fear rather than a note of triumph by omitting an appearance of the risen Christ.
+In the early to mid-twentieth century, R. H. Lightfoot made a case that 16:8 is the ending original to the Gospel.
+He urged interpreters to read Mark in light of its own literary and theological aims instead of reading it through the lenses of Matthew and Luke, and he offered examples of sentences that end in $\gamma\acute{\alpha}\rho$ in other ancient literature.
+Some scholars continued to hold that the true ending was lost, maintaining that it would be rare for a book to end with $\gamma\acute{\alpha}\rho$ or with a note of fear.
+The majority, however, followed Lightfoot.
+Swimming with this current, narrative critics interpreted the ending as it stands in Mark, turning from the question, How can a book end with $\gamma\acute{\alpha}\rho$? to, Why does this book end with $\gamma\acute{\alpha}\rho$?